Periodic orbits and Birkhoff sections of stable Hamiltonian structures: Preliminaries

 where $D$ is any fundamental domain of the covering.
 The rotation set $\operatorname{rot}(\widetilde f)\subset \mathbb{R}$ is the set of rotation numbers for all invariant measures, and defines a compact interval.
 For two different lifts, the rotation set only differs by an integer number.

-A special class of maps of the annulus is that of irrational pseudorotations, which can be characterized by their rotation set. \begin{defi} An irrational pseudorotation of the annulus is a homeomorphism of $\mathbb{A}$ isotopic to the identity and whose rotation set reduces to a single irrational number. \end{defi} One can define as well an irrational pseudorotation of the closed disk.
-In both cases, we will only consider area-preserving homeomorphisms.
-In our context, an irrational pseudorotation of the annulus (respectively, the disk) can as well be defined as an area-preserving homeomorphism without periodic points (respectively with exactly one fixed point).
-A classical theorem of Franks \cite{F2} shows that an area-preserving diffeomorphism of the disk or the annulus with finitely many periodic points is necessarily an irrational pseudorotation.
+A special class of maps of the annulus is the one formed by pseudorotations, which can be characterized by their rotation set: a pseudorotation of the annulus is an area-preserving homeomorphism of $\mathbb{A}$ isotopic to the identity and whose rotation set reduces to a single irrational number.

+One can define as well pseudorotations of the closed disk and the sphere.
+We give a definition, equivalent to the fact that the rotation set is a single irrational number, in terms of the fixed and periodic points: \begin{defi} A pseudorotation is a homeomorphism with no wandering points of a surface that is isotopic to the identity map and such that: \begin{itemize} \item[-] if the surface is the annulus, it has no periodic points; \item[-] if the surface is the disk, it has one fixed point and no other periodic points; \item[-] if the surface is the sphere, it has two fixed points and no other periodic points. \end{itemize} \end{defi}

+Recall that if $f:X\to X$ is a homeomorphism of a topological space, a point $x\in X$ is {\it wandering} if there is an open set $U$ containing $x$ and a $N>0$ such that for all $n>N$ we have $f^n(U)\cap U=\emptyset$.
+Otherwise, $x$ is a {\it non-wandering} point.
+When $f$ preserves an area form and $X$ is compact, every point is non-wandering.
+The following result combines two classical results of Franks \cite{F1, F2} on the existence of periodic orbits of surface homeomorphisms with no wandering points.
+We point out that Franks theorems are stated for homeomorphisms that are chain transitive, which is a stronger condition than having all points non-wandering (see \cite[Proposition 1.2]{F1}).

+\begin{theorem} Let $F:\Sigma \rightarrow \Sigma$ be an orientation preserving homeomorphism with no wandering points, where $\Sigma$ is a sphere, a disk, or a closed annulus.
+Then either $F$ is a pseudorotation or it admits infinitely many periodic points.
+If the rotation set contains more than a point, there are periodic points with arbitrarily large periods in a compact subset $K$ in the interior of $\Sigma$. \end{theorem}